AWS for Cloud Insights Using CLI

 Note: You will need to be logged into your ThousandEyes account to retrieve certain information while you enter commands into the CLI.

-In the ThousandEyes platform, go to the Integrations screen.
+In the ThousandEyes platform, go to Manage > Integrations.

 Click + New Integration in the top right.